Bedroom Essentials for a Peaceful Night’s Sleep

 A Cup of Camomile Tea

-While you’re reading your book and breathing in those essential oils, sip on a cup of camomile tea.
+While you’re reading your book and breathing in those essential oils and you’ve already lathered on your natural night creams, sip on a cup of camomile tea.

 Camomile tea may help improve the quality of your sleep as it contains an antioxidant, apigenin, which can help reduce insomnia and promote sleepiness.
 Plus, it might help you stay asleep, too.